-5.2 Courses Appropriate for Cal-GETC
+5.3 Courses Appropriate for Cal-GETC

 Courses must be both CSU and UC transferable.
-There is no limitation on the number of courses completed at other United States institutionally accredited institutions that can be included in the Cal-GETC certification.
+There is no limitation on the number of courses completed at other institutions accredited by ICAS-approved accreditors that can be included in the Cal-GETC certification.

-5.3 Courses Not Appropriate for Cal-GETC
+5.4 Courses Not Appropriate for Cal-GETC

-5.3.1 Courses That Focus on Personal, Practical, or Applied Aspects
+5.4.1 Courses That Focus on Personal, Practical, or Applied Aspects